jeremyndeby/Toulouse_Apt_Rental_Price/README.md

 ![Model Comparison](modeling/model_comparison.png)

-Based on the seven models trained, the Extreme Gradient Boosting Regressor has the highest R-squared value of 0.7744 i.e. 77.44% of the variability in rental prices can be explained using the features.
+Based on the seven models trained, the Extreme Gradient Boosting Regressor has the highest R-squared value of 0.7744 i.e. 77.44% of the variability in rental prices can be explainedby the features collected and transformed.
 Extreme Gradient Boosting Regressor also has the lowest RMSE and MAE values.

 The top five most important features are (from most important to least important based on the ranking of feature importances):
 - The size of the appartment in squared meters ('area')